bankrupcy/direnv/README.md

 Based on GitHub issues interactions, here are the top things that have been confusing for users:

 1. direnv has a standard library of functions, a collection of utilities that I found useful to have and accumulated over the years.
-If you know how to read bash, you can find it here: https://github.com/direnv/direnv/blob/master/stdlib.sh
+You can find it here: https://github.com/direnv/direnv/blob/master/stdlib.sh

-2. It's possible to override the stdlib with your own set of function by adding a bash file to either `~/.config/direnv/direnvrc` or `~/.direnvrc`.
-These will become available to all your `.envrc` files.
+2. It's possible to override the stdlib with your own set of function by adding a bash file to `~/.config/direnv/direnvrc`.
+This file is loaded and it's content made available to any `.envrc` file.

-3. direnv is actually creating a new bash process to load the stdlib, direnvrc and `.envrc`, and only exports the environment diff back to the original shell.
+3. direnv is not loading the `.envrc` into the current shell.
+It's creating a new bash sub-process to load the stdlib, direnvrc and `.envrc`, and only exports the environment diff back to the original shell.
 This allows direnv to record the environment changes accurately and also work with all sorts of shells.
 It also means that aliases and functions are not exportable right now.

 ## Similar projects

+Here is a list of other projects found in the same design space.
+Feel free to submit new ones.

 * [Environment Modules](http://modules.sourceforge.net/) - one of the oldest (in a good way) environment-loading systems
 * [autoenv](https://github.com/kennethreitz/autoenv) - lightweight; doesn't support unloads
 * [zsh-autoenv](https://github.com/Tarrasch/zsh-autoenv) - a feature-rich mixture of autoenv and [smartcd](https://github.com/cxreg/smartcd): enter/leave events, nesting, stashing (Zsh-only).
 * [asdf](https://github.com/asdf-vm/asdf) - a pure bash solution that has a plugin system

-## Contribute
+## Getting help and contribute

 Bug reports, contributions and forks are welcome.